-Stung by criticism of the early draw for the 2015 tournament World Rugby left it until 10 May 2017 to pick the pools for this year’s tournament in Japan.
+Stung by criticism of the early draw for the 2015 tournament World Rugby left it until 10 May 2017 to pick the pools for 2019’s tournament in Japan.
 That meant the autumn internationals in 2016 had an influence and the seeding system from 2015 was kept with 12 automatic qualifiers being put in bands according to their world rankings.
 A series of qualifiers got Namibia, USA, Russia, Fiji, Samoa, Tonga, Uruguay and Canada through.

 The draw held in Kyoto worked like this.

 Band 1: Four highest ranked teams, Band 2: Next four highest ranked; Band 3: Last four automatic qualifiers; Band 4: Qualifiers from Oceania 1, Americas 1, Europe 1, Africa 1; Band 5: Oceania 2, Americas 2, Play-off winner, Repechage winner.

 Follow our Rugby World Cup homepage which we update regularly with news and features.